 I get to meet some amazing people who are passionate about supporting their local NHS to go further.
 I support schools, nurseries, community groups, businesses as well as individual members of our community who want to support ELHT&Me with all sorts of challenges and events.
 I always look forward to meeting supporters and hearing their story.
 If you've got a reason and a want, please get in touch.

 Like lots of people I’ve met, I was born at the Royal Blackburn Hospital in 2003, coming from a rare family of bears who lived in the backwoods of Hyndburn.

 My grandfather, Elbert, came over to England as a champion bear hugger and settled in East Lancashire after discovering a love for Lancashire hotpot.

-Although you’ll notice I’m fit and healthy now, I was born prematurely, at 30 weeks, weighing 3lb and spent some time on the neonatal unit.
+Although you’ll notice I’m fit and healthy now, I was born prematurely, at 30 weeks, weighing 3lb and spent some time on the Neonatal Intensive Care Unit.

 I’ve been cared for by the hospitals at various stages in my life so I know how vital it is that we all keep supporting ELHT&ME.

 Each donation for an Elmore teddy supports the power of play appeal.

 Meet Alfie our Trust’s therapy dog.
 His other title is head of happiness!

 We were delighted to use charitable funding to bring Alfie to the Trust to provide support to staff, patients and visitors.
 He was royally revealed as our newest team member back in January 2022 at Clitheroe Community Hospital.